tidepool-org/uploader/README.md

 The tests for all device and data-processing code currently run in the [nodejs](https://nodejs.org/en/) server-side JavaScript environment.
 (We plan to eventually migrate these tests to run in-browser since the code itself runs in-browser in the Chrome App.)

-The tests for all the UI code run using the [Karma test runner](https://karma-runner.github.io/0.13/index.html) in [the headless WebKit browser PhantomJS](http://phantomjs.org/) or the Chrome browser.

 To run the tests in this repository as they are run on Travis CI, use:

 ```bash